-The authority for college police officers is granted by the RI Board of Governors for Higher Education under Rhode Island State Law.
-College police officers have the same authority, conferred upon municipal police in the State of Rhode Island.
+The authority for college police officers is granted by the RI Board of Education under Rhode Island General Law (RIGL 16-52-2).
+College police officers have the same authority conferred upon municipal police in the State of Rhode Island.
 Their authority includes the right to issue Rhode Island Traffic Tribunal summons.
 The department maintains a close working relationship with the local police departments where each of our campuses is located, the Office of Student Affairs, the College Judiciary Committee, Student Government, Physical Plant, and other campus and non-campus organizations.
 The police department has many responsibilities including campus patrolling, both on foot and in vehicles, preventing, detecting and investigation of criminal activities, assisting the disabled, fire safety services, crime prevention services, general building security and special event security.
 The department is also responsible for issuing parking permits, parking control, and motor vehicle control on campus.

 The CCRI Police Department maintains a Memorandum of Understanding with the Providence, Warwick, Newport, and Lincoln Police Departments.
 This allows rapid and robust mutual aid to assist our police department in any emergency.
 CCRI Police can contact our neighboring agencies immediately by radio to request this assistance.